What Are Frequently Asked Questions?

-NOTE – sensors have a tamper switch that detects if the cover is in place.
-If the zone shows faulted after working on it, it may be that the cover is not seated properly to make contact with the tamper switch.
+NOTE – Sensors have a tamper switch that detects if the cover is in place.
+If the zone faulted after working on it, it may be that the cover is not seated properly to make contact with the tamper switch.
 Also, some sensors have a spring that protrudes from the tamper switch, which can “fly off” when removing the sensor cover.

 How do I replace my panel battery?

 Even though panel batteries are rechargeable, they have an average lifespan of 3 to 5 years.
 To replace the battery, you must get a replacement battery (MOST panels use a 12 volt, 7AH (amp/hour), sealed, lead acid, battery), disconnect the wires from the old battery, and connect the panel to the new battery (observing polarity +/-).

 The low battery signal may not go away immediately.
 Panels only check the status of the battery occasionally.
 Also, most rechargeable batteries aren’t fully charged when purchased, so it may take the panel up to a few hours to charge the battery to capacity.
 If the low battery indication has not cleared by the next day:

 - It could be a bad battery

 - The panel charging circuit is not working properly, or